-The EIS will describe the distances between the edge of the project area (i.e. drill sites and shipping routes) and special areas.
-It shall state the rationale for designating specific areas as "special" (i.e. the defining environmental features of the special area).
+The EIS will describe the distances between the edge of the project area (i.e. drill sites and marine transportation routes) and special areas.
+It shall state the rationale for designating specific areas as "special" (i.e. the environmental features that define the special area).